JUDY KRAVIS

 An ageing civil servant out for a walk with his Corgi in Kent, 1950s or earlier.
 He strolls his Kentish lanes, his Corgi coursing around, he says, quartering the lane, chasing rabbits.
-Hedgerows, cornfields, hop-gardens and apple orchards on either side of the quiet road.
+Hedgerows, cornfields, hop-gardens and apple orchards on either side.
 He is recalled from his meditations by a yelp of pain and fear from a field away.
 The Corgi needed help.
 Kentish hedges were high and dense.

 Finally I took off my coat, and pushed it before me through the hedge. ...
 Bramble and eglantine parted before me, and the cruel spines of the hawthorn.
 The coat saved my face, but from one or two back-lashings of briar sprays I caught some feline scratches on hands and wrists.
 And an ankle suffered too.